TCI to raise rates 7 percent for majority of subscribers

 TCI, which is based in Englewood, Colo., lost 70,000 subscribers last year, some to satellite and the rest through natural attrition.

-TCI shares were up 25 cents to $13.25 in afternoon trading today on the Nasdaq Stock Market.
+TCI shares were up 25 cents to $13.25 on the news in early trading today on the Nasdaq Stock Market.